SeanFC/track_time/README.md

 # Track Time

 Track your time spent on various projects.
-State a project and how long you're going to spend on it.
-After the timer finishes you'll be alerted and the time and your time spent on the project will be logged.
-Alternatively, start a timer and when you're finished enter the project name and the time taken will be saved
+Start a timer and when you're finished enter the project name and the time taken will be saved.

 ## Environment Setup
 The run environment is managed by poetry.